green-code-initiative/ecoCode/sonarqube-plugin-greenit/INSTALL.md

 \--docker-compose.yml   # Docker compose file installing available analyzer // TODO
 ```

-You can find more information about plugins’ architecture in there folders
+You will find more information about the plugins’ architecture in their folders

 ## Howto install SonarQube dev environment